 Using Instagram Stories and Instagram Live can be an effective way to reach followers and keep you brand front of mind.
 Since this content is ephemeral, you can treat it as a personalized channel for communicating with your clients and sharing updates.
 If you build loyal relationships with your audience on your social networks, chances are they will think of you for their next project.

 Of course, constantly posting new photos can be tiring and time-consuming.
 Fortunately, there are tools that you can use to create and schedule your posts and keep them well organized.
-Design your content with social media templates and then use social media management platforms, such as Buffer or PIXBUF, to share it on your socials.
+Design your content with social media templates and then use social media management platforms, such as HopperHQ or Buffer, to share it on your socials.

 Email marketing can serve many purposes – from advertising products and services and promoting upcoming events, to providing discounts and offers to returning customers.
 Approximately 50% of marketers report that email newsletters bring them the highest ROI, and studies show that segmented campaigns can increase revenue by up to 760%.
 Plus, 63% of people state that marketing emails significantly affect their purchasing decisions.